IN CINEMAS NOW

 My reviews normally follow something resembling a set pattern so I usually mention the acting in a film in the final paragraph, but I’m going to mention the performances in this movie earlier because they are such a major problem with it.
 Alex Pettyfer is simply awful in the role of Kyle, which, although badly written, could have been partially saved by a skilled actor.
-Pettyfer is hilariously unconvincing when he’s trying to be the unsympathetic Kyle of the earlier scenes, but he’s worse as the ‘Beast’, he just constantly whines and moans.
+Pettyfer is hilariously unconvincing when he’s trying to be the unsympathetic Kyle of the earlier scenes, but he’s even worse as the ‘Beast’, just constantly whining and moaning.
 Where’s the rage?
 Where’s the, well, beastliness?
 It’s just not there.
-Vanessa Hudgins is just terribly flat all the way through, a good example being a quick moment where she’s told some devastating news over the phone.
+Vanessa Hudgins is just terribly flat all the way through, a good example being a quick moment when Lindy is told some devastating news over the phone.
 Her expression just looks like she’s pretending.
-I may have been willing to forgive a little of this if the two had something resembling chemistry, but they have none, and never convince they are falling in love, and here’s something else I’ve just thought of-Lindy meets Kyle near the start of the film, but later doesn’t recognise him, even though it’s painfully obvious.
-The script, which throws cheesy one liners at you by the bucket load, is abysmal [though I laughed out loud when someone says “Are you sure I’m not boring you yet”?], and this is despite tossing in the odd slightly random plot element such as a drug-addict father.
+I may have been willing to forgive a little of this if the two had something resembling chemistry, but they have none, and never convince they’re falling in love.
+The script, which throws cheesy one liners at you by the bucket load, is abysmal [though I laughed out loud when someone says, “are you sure I’m not boring you yet”?], and this is despite tossing in the odd slightly random plot element such as a drug-addict father.
 Other amazing characters are the Jamaican maid Zola, played by Lisa Gay Hamilton with such a crappy Jamaican accent that the country should sue, who for some reason stays with Kyle despite him making nasty comments to her, and Mary Kate-Olsen who actually does a reasonable job as Zendra, but spends most of the time looking like a fashion model rather than an evil sorceress.
-Other okay things in the movie are an effective montage showing the changing seasons behind Kyle and Lindy in a greenhouse, a few quite effective appearances by Zendra, and, um, that’s probably it.
+Other okay things in the movie are a well put together montage showing the changing seasons behind Kyle and Lindy in a greenhouse – and, um, that’s probably it.

-I probably sound like I’m making Beastly kind of fun in a bad way, but believe me, it’s not, it’s stultifyingly boring and never even becomes interesting.
+I probably sound like I’m making Beastly kind of fun in a bad way, but believe me, it’s not; it’s stultifyingly boring and never even becomes interesting.
 You”d never know writer and director Daniel Barnz had also made the rather good Pheobe In Wonderland.
 Of course one can say that I’m not the target audience [and it did seem that the many teenage girls at the showing I was at were worryingly into the movie], but I don’t believe that should matter.
-Although I’m not a fan of teen movies I’ll readily admit there are many fine films in the genre, and the whole issue of target audience is nonsense to me.
-As an example, I personally enjoy many animated movies, from The Jungle Book to Toy Story, hell, I saw Rio last week, and yet in no way would I be considered the ‘target audience’.
-In my opinion a good film is a good film and should be enjoyed by a diverse range of people.
+Although I’m not a fan of teen movies I’ll readily admit there are many fine films in the genre, and the whole issue of target audience seems nonsense to me.
+As an example, I personally enjoy many animated movies, from The Jungle Book to Toy Story; hell, I saw Rio last week, and yet in no way would I be considered the ‘target audience’.
+In my opinion a good film is a good film and should be enjoyed or at least appreciated by a diverse range of people.
 I actually feel sorry for today’s teenagers.
-If they lived in the 80s they could be enjoying films like The Breakfast Club and Ferris Bueller’s Day Off.
-Instead they are being fed crap like Twilight and High School Musical, which are so dumb as to be patronising.
-Now I’m not a religious man, but just once I’m going to say to God “please God, if you are actually out there, please give me 86 minutes of my life back”.
+If they lived in the ’80s they could be enjoying films like The Breakfast Club and Ferris Bueller’s Day Off.
+Instead they’re being fed crap like Twilight and High School Musical, which are so dumb as to be patronising.
+Now I’m not a religious man, but just once I’m going to say to God, “please God, if you are actually out there, please give me 86 minutes of my life back”.